wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   - As an example, `CassandraKijiTableAnnotator` contains over 1000 lines of code, but only a handful of them are different from those in `HBaseKijiTableAnnotator`.

-- Think about limiting the number of places from which we can call `Session#execute`.
-  - Might be good to put all of these calls within `CassandraAdmin`, for example.
-  - That would make it easier to manage prepared queries, since the queries are prepared per-`Session` (double-check that this is true) and the `CassandraAdmin` manages the active Cassandra `Session`.
-  - Such a refactoring would also make it easier to modify the way in which we map Kiji to C*, since we'd likely have to change only a single file.
-  - We could remove the `getSession` method entirely from `CassandraAdmin` if we want to really tighten this up.

-- Do we want to refactor `CassandraAdmin` into multiple classes?
-Should we add or remove some functionality to or from it?
-The class as it is now is somewhat arbitrary -- I created it mostly as a wrapper around an open Cassandra `Session` to try to future-proof the code.

 - Do we need the `CassandraTableInterface` class?
 It is basically just a table name and a pointer to a `CassandraAdmin` (which may be useful by itself).
   - We may want to keep this class around to manage reference counting for open sessions.